 Unlike vector files, raster files are made of pixel data.
 You can usually open and edit a raster file in programs such as Adobe Photoshop.
 Also unlike vector files, you cannot enlarge a raster file without compromising the image quality.

 Raster files are typically much larger in file size than a vector file.
 You can usually identify a raster file by the extension on the end of the file name.
 If the file is a raster file, the logo will end in one of these extensions: .jpg, .png, .tif or .gif.

 The majority of raster files started out as one of 3 things:

 1) A photograph 2) A scanned image 3) A vector file (yep, that’s right)!
-Most logo files were created as vector files.
-This is because that vector files are the industry standard for designing logos.
-If your logo was designed by someone who is even remotely knowledgeable in graphic design, it was was probably originally designed as a vector.
+Most logos are originally created as vector files because vector files are the industry standard for designing logos.
+Skilled logo designers will almost always design a logo in vector format.

-Whether you are marketing a business, a non-profit, a personal brand or really, anything for that matter, you need a vector-based logo.
-As a 25-year veteran of the industry, I cannot stress that enough.
+Whether you are marketing a business, a non-profit, a personal brand, or anything else: you need a vector-based logo.
+As a 25-year veteran of the industry, I cannot stress that point enough.
 Business owners and managers are frequently asked for vector files.
-You can’t send a banner vendor or a sign company or a tshirt company a 3” x 3” 72 dpi .jpg file and expect to have great results.
-What you can expect is for them to either tell you that they can’t produce your item without a vector file.
-However, most vendors have in-house graphics departments.
-If this is the case, they may offer to recreate the logo for you for a fee.
+You can’t send a banner to a vendor, sign company, or T-shirt company a 3” x 3” 72 dpi .jpg file and expect to have great results.
+They will insist that you provide your logo in a vector file.
+Most vendors have in-house graphic departments and they may offer to recreate the logo for you for a fee.
 If they do, make sure you clarify whether or not you’ll be receiving a copy of the vector file at the close of the project.